daandouwe/Machine-Translation-with-CRFs/README.md

 * Use `save-parses.py` to save the parse-forest of a number of sentence pairs of a corpus.
 In `translations` you can set `k` and `null` to control how many translations (`k`) and insertions (`null`) to make.
 Set the size of the corpus in `read_data` and the maximal sentence length just below.

 * Use `train.py` to load these parses and train on them.
-Specify how many sentences you load in the list comprehension in line 11.
-You can pre-train a `w` and save this.
-Then reload this one each time you train (redo this whenever you reload new parses!).
-Use sgd_minibatches when training on a large corpus.
+For SGD we scale the learning rate each time we make a weight-vector update (i.e. each minibatch).
+See section 5.2 of [this paper](readings/bottou-sgd-tricks-2012.pdf) on SGD-tricks.
+This introduces a new hyperparameter `lmbda` which controls the rate of scaling.
+We now start with a high learning rate of around 1 to 10, and let the formula scale this down during training.

 * Use `predict.py` to load in a trained weights vector `w` and some `parses` in the right format, and predict the best translations (viterbi and sampled).
 Write these to a prediction .txt file in the folder `predict`.
-These can be used to compute BLEU scores.
+These can be used to compute BLEU scores with respect to a reference with this [command](multi-bleu-command.txt).

-* SGD has been updated so that we scale the learning rate each time we make a weight-vector update (i.e. each minibatch).
-See section 5.2 of [this paper](readings/bottou-sgd-tricks-2012.pdf) on SGD-tricks.
-This introduces a new hyperparameter `lmbda` which controls the rate of scaling.
-We now start with a high learning rate of around 1 to 10, and let the formula scale this down.

 ## The parses